prxblms/GTA-V-Menu-Designer/README.md

 # GTA-V-Menu-Designer
-Basicamente, é um programa de interface gráfica que auxilia na criação do design dos ModMenus do GTA V.
+Basicamente, é um programa de interface gráfica que auxilia na criação do design dos ModMenus do GTA V (PS3/Xbox360).

 ---

 ## Para que serve esta ferramenta?
 Tool that simulates a graphical interface similar to that of GTA V (PS3).
-This tool serves to assist in creating ModMenus for GTA V.
+This tool serves to assist in creating ModMenus for GTA V (PS3/Xbox360).

 ---